joram/moistlywet/README.md

 # moistlywet
-Documentation and configuration for a plant moisture control module and API.
+Documentation and configuration for moistlywet.com, a plant moisture control device, used to simulate the watering cycle of rain.

+## Client
+A React app.
+Hosted out of an S3 bucket.

+*running locally*: `./scripts/run`

+*deploying*: `./scripts/deploy`

-## Running
+## Server
-`npm start`
+A flask app, deployed as lambda functions (using zappa).
+Storing it's data in dynamodb.

+*running locally*: `./scripts/run`

+*deploying*: `./scripts/deploy`

-## Initial infrastructure thoughts
+## Device

-### API/Web-UI Stack
-- Datastore: postgres RDS
-- Server: lambda (using zappa/flask)
-     - *Auth stuff:*
-     - API: using custom API keys per module
-     - Web: google-oauth
-- Client: react/S3 (hand bombing rest API usage?)
+an ESP8266, running the python env, still figuring out the details there.